Programs + Events

 A Closer Look: Industry, Artistry, and Identity

-This conversation is part of a pilot program in community history by Maine Humanities Council.
-MHC will be partnering with Maine MILL and other organizations for future community history events later this year.
+This program is part of a pilot program in community history hosted in conjunction with the Maine Humanities Council.